 In this post, I will explain how we can serialize an Enumeration class using a custom JSON Converter for both System.Text.Json and Newtonsoft.Json.

-This is the first post in the Series: Enumeration classes – DDD and beyond.
-In this post I will provide an
+This is the first post in the series: Enumeration classes – DDD and beyond.
+This post gives an introduction to an Enumeration class.

-This post describes some of the pain-points of xUnit Theory and how we can write more descriptive tests with xUnit Theory by overriding the test output.
+This post describes some of the pain-points of xUnit Theory and how we can write more descriptive tests by overriding the test output.

-This blog post talks about captive dependency.
-It highlights the potential issues you might face when lifetime services are not configured correctly.
+The post explains captive dependency.
+It highlights the potential issues when you do not configure lifetime services correctly.